cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 We tested several combinations of parameter K (number of clusters) and eventually settled on `K=5`.
 This value of K ensures a fair number of elements in each cluster.
 - Write output and save results. `print(f"Clustering completed!
 Results saved in: {output_file}")`

-3) Graph Theory represents vertices and edges.
-Edges are weighted with the instances of articles from authors.
-For example, if three articles use the category Controllability, that edge will hold weight three.
+3) Graph theory represents points as vertices connected by edges.
+The edges are weighted based on the number of instances of articles from authors.
+For example, if three articles use the category 'Controllability,' the corresponding edge will have a weight of three.
+While this method is visually appealing and easy to understand, it does not scale well to hundreds of nodes.

 Figure 3 shows the final result of our grouping process.
-The group's name derived from the literature.
+The group's name is derived from the literature.

 ![Final list of principles and clustering (Local)](/definition/images/final_list_principles/Final_list_properties.png) *Figure 3: The final grouping.*